-Many people refer to a power rack as a squat rack.
-This is most likely because squats are one of the most common exercises performed on this piece of equipment.
-With that said; in this guide we’re going to begin with the basics on how to use a power rack correctly for squats.
-In addition to this, at the end of the article we’ll summarise some other exercises a power rack can be used for.
+In this guide, we’re going to begin with the basics on how to use a power rack correctly for squats.
+In addition to this, we’ll share some tips on how you can progress and improve your squat.
+And finally, we will summarise some other exercises a power rack can be used for.

 Why use a squat rack